Glivmo/Isaac879Library/README.md

 # Isaac879Library
-Custom library from Isaac879 for custom Arduino functions.
+Library from Isaac879 for custom Arduino functions.
 Used in https://github.com/isaac879/Pan-Tilt-Mount